songhaoyu/KvPI/README.md

 	}
 	</pre>

 * Notice that we trained the KvBERT model from a private Chinese BERT-base checkpoint and thus didn't provide the training codes and scripts in this repository.
-If you have a reasonable purpose and indeed need the training scripts, please email *hysong@ir.hit.edu.cn*.
+If you have a reasonable purpose and indeed need the training scripts, please email *hysong@ir.hit.edu.cn* with your **institution email**.